 Dr Dana Loomis: As part of this evaluation, we collected available data on pollution levels around the world.
-This is too extensive to list here, but in brief the most polluted cities now are in Asia, South America and Africa.
-However, there are important variations in the level of pollution, even within Europe.
+This is too extensive to list here, but in brief the most polluted cities now are in Asia, South America, and Africa.
+However, there are important variations in the level of pollution.
 Full details will be in the monograph, but it won't be published for another year.

-In fact, it has got better for the most part.
-The overall level of air pollution in Europe is much lower than 30 to 40 years ago, but the improvement hasn't been equal for all places and all pollutants.
-The increase in diesel-powered vehicles is a complicating factor that has led to slower declines in NO2 [nitrogen dioxide, a pollutant that London has a particularly high amount of] levels and may have increased the amount of carcinogenic material emitted to the air.
+The overall level of air pollution in cities with strict regulations is much lower than 30 to 40 years ago, but the improvement hasn't been equal for all places and all pollutants.
+The increase in diesel-powered vehicles is a complicating factor that has led to slower declines in NO2 levels and may have increased the amount of carcinogenic material emitted to the air.

 What can we do about how polluted our cities are becoming?

 Air pollution is first and foremost a public health problem, in the sense that the air belongs to everyone but no single individual controls it.
 Air pollution has to be addressed by collective action at local, national, and international levels.
 The role of IARC is to provide scientific information, like this evaluation, as a basis for taking appropriate actions.

 What can individual citizens do to protect themselves from this pollution?